GoogleCloudPlatform/dataproc-templates/java/src/main/java/com/google/cloud/dataproc/templates/jdbc/README.md

 * `jdbctojdbc.input.fetchsize`: Determines how many rows to fetch per round trip
 * `jdbctojdbc.output.create_table.option`: This option allows setting of database-specific table and partition options when creating a output table
 * `jdbctojdbc.output.mode`: Output write mode.
 One of: append, overwrite, ignore, errorifexists.
 Defaults to append
+* `jdbctojdbc.sessioninitstatement`: After each database session is opened to the remote DB and before starting to read data, this option executes a custom SQL statement (or a PL/SQL block).
+Use this to implement session initialization code
 * `jdbctojdbc.output.primary.key`: Specify primary key column for output table
 * `jdbctojdbc.output.batch.size`: JDBC output batch size.
 Default set to 1000